How to Claim Injury Compensation for Hit & Run or Uninsured Driver Accidents

 In the case of a hit and run or uninsured driver causing an accident, there is no insurer to claim from.
 Most people assume you can do nothing and will have to claim against their own comprehensive insurance for the damage to their vehicle.
 If you have comprehensive cover, you can do this, but you will probably lose your excess and certainly can’t claim for injuries.

-Luckily, there is a body set up to provide access to compensation for just this kind of incident.
+Luckily, there is a body set up to provide access to compensation for just this incident, allowing to make a hit and run claim.
 They are the not-so-well known ‘Motor Insurers Bureau‘ or MIB.

 Key Takeaways